HUST-NingKang-Lab/metaPrism/README.md

 The command line is
 $gpu_query_index -d ./DB1 -l list.txt -n 10 -m 1 -o ./results

 Notice
 ===========

 Meta-Prism now accepts the metagenomic samples analysis result pre-computed by Parallel-Meta.
 When making database index, the samples input path must be the absolute path containing metagenomic samples analysis results by Parallel-META.
-When quering, the query samples should also be pre-computed by Parallel-META and input file is the "classifi
+When quering, the query samples should also be pre-computed by Parallel-META and input file is the "classification.txt" file